webdev-kiwi/documentr/README.md

 # Documentr
-Makes generating hierarchical documentation fast and enjoyable, from the comfort of your favourite code editor with your mechanical keyboard!
-No more time wasted clicking through endless menus and prompts, or attempting to drag and drop things into place using a track-pad.
+Makes generating hierarchical documentation fast and enjoyable, from the comfort of your favourite code editor and your mechanical keyboard!
+No more time wasted clicking through endless menus and prompts, fumbling around with crowded word processor UI, or attempts to resize, drag or drop anything into place using a track-pad.

 Documentr uses the [Middleman](https://middlemanapp.com/) static site generator written in Ruby, to generate hierarchical html documents.
-Documentr is highly hackable with support for multiple pages, layout templates and much more!
+This makes Documentr highly extendable with support for multiple pages, layout templates and much more!

-While the example is written with Haml, you may prefer Markdown, used in this way documentr feels very similar to writing GitHub documentation files, like this one.
+The examples are written with Haml, but you may prefer Markdown, used in this way documentr feels very similar to writing GitHub documentation files, like this one.

 Middleman makes use of [Tilt](https://github.com/rtomayko/tilt/), a generic interface to multiple Ruby template engines.
-Which allows documentr files to be written in an array of markdown and markup languages, whichever you're more comfortable using.
+This allows documentr files to be written in an array of markdown and markup languages, whichever you're more comfortable using.

 ## Getting started